A brief overview of the Child Health Utility 9D (CHU9D)

 - Age range: 7-17 years

 - Mode of completion: self completion (proxy completion also available for younger children)

 You can view the descriptive system in the downloads box above, however please note that this is to view only, so that you can decide if you are interested in using the CHU9D.

 Preference weights for the CHU9D were obtained from a sample of the UK general population using the recognised valuation technique of standard gamble.
 Members of the general population were asked to value a selection of health states from which a model was estimated to predict all the health states described by the CHU9D.

 Whilst the measure was originally developed with children aged 7-11 years, since then it has been validated in an adolescent population (11-17 years).
 Details can be found on the publications page.
-Some studies are also underway trialling its application in children age 5-7 years.
+Some studies are also underway trialling its application in children age 5-7 years and under 5 years.
 If you are interested in using it in this younger age group, please contact Katherine Stevens to discuss this.

 How can the CHU9D be obtained?